 With the iPhone XR you get a roomy 6.1-inch display, fast enough performance from Apple's A12 Bionic processor and good camera quality in a colorful design.
-Most important, the price is a very reasonable $499 now that the iPhone 12 has been launched.
+Most important, the price is a very reasonable $499 now that the $799 iPhone 12 is available.

-There are some features you don't get here with the iPhone XR, such as a Night mode for the camera.
+There are some features you don't get here with the iPhone XR, such as a Night mode for the camera, 5G or OLED display.
 But based on my iPhone XR review, Apple's big-screen phone is still worth buying for those on a budget.

 iPhone XR review cheat sheet: What you need to know